 The lawyers in our office are often asked by clients “Am I eligible to participate in a diversion program for my DUI?”
-In the alternative, they may ask, “Can I apply to participate in the Pinellas County PTI Program for my DUI?”
+In the alternative, they may ask, “Can I apply to participate in the Pinellas County PTI Program for my DUI?” or “Can I be included in the D.R.O.P. program?”
 These are reasonable questions to ask an attorney, since many people facing a criminal charge can often take advantage of a post arrest diversion program designed to give offenders a way to avoid a conviction.

 What is a Diversion Program?